Melissa R. Bird,

-Current processing time of requests is 4-6 weeks dependent on the method utilized.
+Current turnaround time to process requests is 2-12 weeks, depending on the method used.

 If you are in the Des Moines area, you may apply for a copy in person.
-Application can be made in person in the Lucas State Office Building at our office in the front lobby from 7:00 AM to 4:45 PM and may be picked up (or mailed to you) the following business day after 2:00 PM or mailed by standard postal service to an entitled person.
+Application may be made in person in the Lucas State Office Building at our office in the front lobby from 7:00 AM to 4:45 PM.
+Certificates are “generally”*** ready for pick up the next business day after 2:00 PM or mailed by standard postal service to an entitled person.
 Mail turnaround time may take 5 to 7 additional days.

-Orders may also be placed via phone by calling 866-809-0290 from 6:00 am CST through 7:00 pm CST, Monday through Friday, except for holidays, or at any time at www.VitalChek.com.
-Processing time is currently 7 to 21 business days depending on the volume of requests in the office.
+Requests may also be placed via phone by calling toll-free 1-866-809-0290 from 6:00 am CST through 7:00 pm CST, Monday through Friday, except for holidays, or at any time at www.VitalChek.com.
+Processing time is currently about three (3) weeks depending on the volume of requests in the office.
 If your request is being returned to you via regular mail, anticipate another five (5) business days to reach you.
-UPS orders will be delivered the next business day after processing.
+UPS orders will be delivered within 7-10 business days after processing.

-Orders sent by mail to the state vital records office using the appropriate application form, which can be downloaded from the link below.
+Requests sent by mail to the state vital records office using the appropriate application form, which can be downloaded from the link below.
 Anticipate mail to take an average of five (5) business days to reach the Vital Records office, and five (5) business days to be returned to you.
-Processing time in the office depends on the number of requests received and may take up to 20 business days during high volume times.
-Genealogy requests are accepted only by mail and will require a minimum of 60 business days for processing, and will be mailed to the applicant by standard postal delivery only.
+Processing time in the office depends on the number of requests received and may take up to 60 business days during high volume times.
+Genealogy requests are accepted by mail only and may require a minimum of 60 business days for processing, and will be mailed to the applicant by standard postal delivery only.

 To see information on how to obtain a copy of a certified record click on the appropriate link below: